 Best Non-Melatonin Sleep Aid for Bodybuilders

 Some folks don’t react well to melatonin.
 Either they find it addictive, or it causes unwanted side effects such as dizziness, nausea, and daytime sleepiness.
-You can, however, take a sleep aid that doesn’t contain melatonin.
+You can, however, take a sleep aid that doesn’t contain melatonin — and this is our favorite product for that.

 Nested Naturals Luna Melatonin-Free Sleep Aid

-This blend of herbs — which includes L-theanine, valerian extract, chamomile extract — is meant to put you in a state of relaxation.
+This blend of herbs — which includes l-theanine, valerian extract, and chamomile extract — is meant to put you in a state of relaxation.
 While this formula isn’t as powerful as one with melatonin, this is a solid option for those who want to steer clear of the stuff.
-And we like that this product is vegan-friendly.

 Nested Naturals uses herbs to lull you to sleep without the use of melatonin, which some people may find addictive or have a poor reaction to.